The MKC Academic Model

 Small classes.
 Structured support.
 Real-world learning.

-At Maximilian Kolbe College, academics are designed around how students actually learn best.
+At Maximilian Kolbe College Career School, academics are designed around how students actually learn best.
 Our model combines small learning communities, structured support, hands-on learning, and real-world experience to help students grow academically, socially, and professionally.

 Cohort Learning